Appium setup

 Install Appium

-5. Check dependencies are installed correctly
+To check if dependencies are installed correctly run:

-• The necessary dependencies should have a green check mark
+The necessary dependencies should have a green check mark:

 capabilities = {